-Minutes of the Parish Council held on Wednesday 10th October 2018, 7:30pm in the Methodist Chapel Main Street, Embsay.
+Minutes of the Parish Council held on Wednesday 13th November 2019, 7:30pm in the Methodist Chapel Main Street, Embsay.

-Also, in Attendance: County Councillor Quinn, TheParish Clerk and 1 member of the public
+Also, in Attendance: County Councillor Quinn, TheParish Clerk and 1 member of the public.

-2. DECLARATION OF ANY PERSONAL/FINANCIAL INTERESTS:
+2. DECLARATION OF

 3. APPLICATION FOR ANY DISPENSATIONS: None.

-4. PUBLIC PARTICIPATION – None
+4. PUBLIC PARTICIPATION –

-OF THE LAST MEETING & MATTERS ARISING
+5. MINUTES OF THE LAST MEETING & MATTERS ARISING

 The last Ordinary Parish Council Meeting was held on the 94h October 2019.The minutes

 Approved and Signed

 5.1 Letter to Yorkshire Water sent requesting immediate action to Brackenley Drive Sewage Problem.